DDoSolitary/LxRunOffline/README.md

 - Latest releases: https://github.com/DDoSolitary/LxRunOffline/releases
 - Development builds: https://dl.bintray.com/ddosolitary/dev-releases/LxRunOffline/

+### Shell extension

+The right-click menu feature requires the shell extension DLL to be properly registered.
+This is automatically done if you used Chocolatey to install this project.
+However, if you downloaded the binaries directly, you need to run `regsvr32 LxRunOfflineShellExt.dll` manually to register the DLL file.

 # Usage

 See the [Wiki](https://github.com/DDoSolitary/LxRunOffline/wiki) to download tar files for different distros, which are used by the `LxRunOffline install` command.